srinidhim4/Food-Delivery-Website/README.md

 # Food Delivery Website

-Welcome to the Food Delivery Website repository created by Srinidhi M! 🍽️
+Welcome to the Food Delivery Website repository created by Srinidhi M and team! 🍽️

 ## Description